waicool20/mr2tachiyomi/README.md

 2. Place the file `mangarock.db` in the same directory as the application jar and run it using java

 3. After running there should be a file called `output.json` which can be imported into Tachiyomi using the backup restore feature in the settings menu.
+Note: MangaRock or other relevant tachiyomi source extensions must be installed, or else the import will fail.

 ## TODO